 "Carve out time for your relationship," says Levkoff, who believes that date nights, while not novel, are important.
 Mark it on your calendars, just like you would a work meeting or doctor appointment -- it's just as crucial.

-But some times your kids are too young to leave unattended or you simply need to get away by yourselves.
+Sometimes, your kids are too young to leave unattended, or you simply need to get away by yourselves.
 Whether you hire a date night babysitter, ask your regular nanny to come back at night or reach out to family or friends, seek out people who can watch your kids -- either at your home or theirs.
 Knowing you have an unlimited amount of time together can be delicious, even if that time is spent blissfully sleeping in each other's arms.

 "If you can't get away from home, you can -- and should -- close the door every so often," says Levkoff.